gaoyuanccc/IFP-PPI/README.md

-# IFP-PPI
+# IFP-IN
-Interaction Frequency Predict Protein-Protein Interaction (IFP-PPI)
+Interaction Frequency Predict Interaction Network (IFP-IN)

 E-mail: 18434753515@163.com
 ## Introduction

-IFP-PPI is a tool for building gene association networks that use the interaction frequency of chromosome segments in space to estimate the spatial interaction frequency between genes and identify chromosomal interaction regions (CIDs).
-With normalized or unnormalized IF matrices and bacterial genome-wide Genbank annotation files as inputs, the software will construct the gene association network, identify the CIDs, and export the network as a file.
+IFP-IN is a tool for building gene/protein interaction networks that use the interaction frequency of chromosome segments in space to estimate the spatial interaction frequency between genes and identify chromosomal interaction regions (CIDs).
+With normalized or unnormalized IF matrices and bacterial genome-wide Genbank annotation files as inputs, the software will construct the gene/protein interaction network, identify the CIDs, and export the network as a file.

 ## Installation